 A PDF tutorial is available in the Help menu and covers much of the software functionality teaching a sample application.
-The context sensitive (on-line) help has some bugs that are currently being addressed.
-A series of short film tutorials is available on the CTPP YouTube channel at: http://www.youtube.com/user/CTPPProgram.
-The YouTube tutorials include a software tour, how to register/logon, opening and rearranging a table/accessing basic data; Geography selection by list and map; Calculating percentages; and Display maps and thematic analyses.
-If, after you have exhausted all resources you are still having trouble please contact email@example.com for a walk through, but please try to find your solution from available resources first.
+The context-sensitive (on-line) help has some bugs that are currently being addressed.
+A series of short film tutorials is available on the CTPP YouTube channel at http://www.youtube.com/user/CTPPProgram.
+The YouTube tutorials include a software tour, how to register/login, opening and rearranging a table/accessing basic data; Geography selection by list and map; Calculating percentages; and Display maps and thematic analyses.
+If, after you have exhausted all resources you are still having trouble please contact email@example.com for a walkthrough, but please try to find your solution from available resources first.
 Training is rolling out both in person and online, we will keep you posted.

 Geographies can be aggregated and margins of error will be correctly re-calculated, but non-standard (user created) saved geographies cannot be mapped – we are working on this.